Road Markings and Their Colours (Primary 1)

 1. To introduce the lesson, the teacher revises the previous lesson.
 Based on this, he/she asks the pupils some questions;

-2. Takes the pupils out to the nearest road to identify, observe and describe the Makings on the road.
+3a.
+With the help of other staff, teacher takes the pupils out to the nearest road to identify, observe and describe the makings on the road and traffic signs, if he/she have the permission.

-Pupil’s Activities – Identify, observe and describe the Makings on the road.
+Pupil’s Activities – The pupils identify, observe and describe the Makings on the road.

 CONCLUSION